vellvm/ctrees/Readme.md

 ## Paper to artifact correspondence

-Note: this repository contains the version of our development restricting internal branching to finite indexes, as described in the paper.
+Note: this repository contains the version of our development restricting internal branching to finite indexes, and bisimilarity to the homogeneous case, as described in the paper.
-As mentioned in the paper (footnotes 7, 10 and 11), the theory straightforwardly extends to arbitrary indexes at the cost of a heavier parameterization.
+As mentioned (footnotes 7, 10 and 11), the theory straightforwardly extends at the cost of a heavier parameterization.
 We refer the interested reader to our main active repository for details: https://github.com/vellvm/ctrees/

 ### Structure of the repository